SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 Note: Search API only supports Delegated permissions.

 ## Example 1: Search containers by container type
-This example queries all container by the specified container type.
+This example queries all containers by the specified container type.
 The response includes all container instances of the specified container type in the tenant.

 ### Request